EXPLAINER: How US is expanding aid to Ukrainian refugees

 WHAT HAS BEEN THE REACTION?

-Refugee advocates have urged the administration to expedite refugee processing even before Russia invaded Ukraine.
-That’s even as refugee resettlement agencies were struggling because of cuts under President Donald Trump, whose administration slashed the refugee admissions cap to a historic low of 15,000.
+Refugee advocates had been urging the administration to expedite admissions following Russia’s invasion of Ukraine.
+That’s even as refugee resettlement agencies were struggling because of program cuts under President Donald Trump, whose administration slashed the refugee admissions cap to a historic low of 15,000.

 Advocates welcomed Thursday’s announcement, as did members of members of Congress with large Ukrainian populations in their districts, such as New Jersey Democratic Rep. Bill Pascrell.